-Tuesday 11.10.2016 in Latest Developments in Macedonia Country Page
+Tuesday 11.10.2016 in Latest Developments in North Macedonia Country Page

 The unwarranted harassment of independent journalists continues in Macedonia.
 An aggressive stance by government officials against independent journalists is not uncommon and severely dampens the efficacy of investigative journalism in the country.
 Recently, the Minister of Defense Zoran Jolevski refused to be interviewed after being asked questions about authorities' readiness to respond to flash floods that hit Skopje earlier this year, claiming 21 lives.
 Questions have arisen around the involvement of the military in assisting those affected by the flooding.
 Many have claimed that Mr. Jolevski's actions are indicative of a resistance amongst Macedonian government officials when being held to account by journalists.
 In a further illustration of the government offensive against journalists, the Minister for the Environment Bashkim Ahmeti verbally threatened a journalist and website owner.
 The association of journalists in Macedonia was quick to condemn the high ranking official's actions, deeming them totally unacceptable for someone holding public office.